 Greg has litigated in a number of high-stakes and smaller-scale trust and estate cases, ranging from trust and will construction actions to multi-layered trust and will contests to asset protection trust matters to fiduciary litigation.
 Greg also has an extensive practice in many other areas involving trusts and estates, such as working with institutional fiduciaries in trust review and intake and resolution of administrative matters; representing fiduciaries and beneficiaries in contentious trust and estate situations that have stopped short of filed litigation; drafting and presenting consent petitions and other routine proceedings in the Delaware Court of Chancery; testifying as an expert witness in Court of Chancery estate matters; and serving as a Court-appointed guardian ad litem in both contested and uncontested matters before the Court of Chancery.

 Greg has been selected for inclusion in The Best Lawyers in America® for trusts & estates counseling and litigation as well as tax law.
 Chambers USA: High Net Worth has ranked Greg among Delaware's Private Wealth practitioners.
-A Chambers market source commented that “the really smart Greg Weinig does a very good job and goes the extra mile.”
+A Chambers market source commented that Greg is “fabulous at looking at tough situations and coming up with solutions to fix the issue.”
 In addition, Greg was identified in Delaware Today Top Lawyers for trusts & estates law.
 Also, Greg is AV® rated in Martindale-Hubbell's Preeminent™ Peer Review certification.

 Greg is a past chair of the Estates and Trusts Section of the Delaware State Bar Association, and currently serves on its Trust Act drafting committee, which drafts the annual updates to Delaware’s trust and estate statutes.
 His pro bono activities include work with the “Mega Wills” event run by several Delaware pro bono organizations, and with other indigent clients having estate planning needs.